oracle/oracle-database-operator/docs/observability/README.md

 ```

 ### Custom ServiceMonitor Endpoints

-The field `spec.serviceMonitor.endpoints` is provided for providing custom endpoints for the ServiceMonitor resource created by the `databaseObserver`:
+The field `spec.serviceMonitor.endpoints` lets you fully customize the endpoints used in the `ServiceMonitor` created by the `databaseObserver`.

+When `spec.serviceMonitor.endpoints` is provided, the operator uses exactly the endpoints in this list and does not add the default `metrics` endpoint automatically.

 ```yaml
 spec: